facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 try it! **[break the immutable object](https://3v4l.org/AWndR)**

-This problem is easy to solve, we must put a flag in the constructor and if it is true, throw an exception.
+This problem is easy to solve: we must put a flag in the constructor and, if it is true, it throws an exception.
 _Another way to fix it would be to create a `named constuctor` and make the `__constructor` private_.
 Let's do it using the first solution!